-In addition to stocking required textbooks and general stationery supplies, the bookstore carries clothing, gifts, an assortment of art and photographic supplies, and snacks.
+Located near the Student Center in Vail 204, the LSC Bookstore to stocks required textbooks and general stationery supplies, in addition to clothing, gifts, an assortment of art and photographic supplies, and snacks.
 The bookstore is open weekdays throughout the year and will allow you to cash small personal checks and Work-Study program payroll checks.
-For more information see our web site at www.lsc.bkstr.com.
+The bookstore does not cash third party checks and during the last two weeks of each semester, personal check-cashing privileges are suspended.
+Students may send and receive faxes at the bookstore for a small fee.
+For more information, their telephone number is (802) 626-6466 or see their web site at www.lsc.bkstr.com.